anonresearch04/S2B/README.md

 # S2B: Sketch-to-BERT Classification System

-This project provides reproducible experimental code for the ICDCS 2026 conference under review.
+This repository contains reproducible experimental code for the paper currently under review at ICDCS 2026.

 ## 📋 Table of Contents